'Racist' cartoon slammed

 The Marlborough Express cartoon featured a group of adults dressed in school uniforms heading to school with bowls in hands.
-Among them were a man and woman who looked to be Maori or Pasifika.
+Among them are a man and woman who look to be Maori or Pasifika.

-The man says to the woman, who has a cigarette hanging out of her mouth, "Psst.
-If we can get away with this, the more cash left for booze, smokes and pokies".
+The man says to the woman, who has a cigarette hanging from her mouth: "Psst.
+If we can get away with this, the more cash left for booze, smokes and pokies."

-The Press cartoon featured what appeared to be a rotund group of seven, surrounded by Lotto tickets, beer cans and cigarette packets.
+The Press cartoon featured a rotund group of seven people with Lotto tickets, beer cans and cigarette packets.